Ideas using festive literature in your English language classes

 Incorporating festive literature into your English language teaching can make the holiday season more enjoyable and educational for your students.
 By using classic holiday stories and poems, you can help students improve their language skills while also exploring important themes and traditions.
 These timeless pieces of literature offer rich opportunities for reading comprehension, vocabulary building, creative expression and cultural exploration.
 We hope these suggestions inspire you to bring some holiday cheer into your classroom this December.

-See our blogs on Creative writing exercises for English language learners and 12 games and puzzles to level up your language learning for some more hints and tips on English language learning.
+See our blog on Creative writing exercises for English language learners for some more hints and tips on English language learning.

 More blogs from Pearson